 The Department of Higher Education requires all public institutions of higher learning to administer assessment tests to all incoming freshmen.
-The Orientation Office facilitates registration for the required math and reading assessments.
-Writing assessments are proctored during summer Orientation.
 The goal of the program is to properly place students in first-year math and English courses so that all students experience academic success.
 Students' assessment results will have a direct impact on their first-semester courses.
 Students CANNOT complete their first semester schedule until assessments are completed.
-Each admitted freshman is required to register for and complete an assessment testing appointment on campus before attending Orientation.
+Each admitted freshman is required to register for and complete an assessment testing appointment before attending Orientation.
 Testing requirements are based on your academic major, and will appear on your confirmation once you have scheduled an appointment.
 We offer two testing options, please see below.

 Local On-Campus Testing

-We offer multiple on-campus testing dates February-May, please view our testing dates/times by clicking "Schedule a Testing Appointment".
-Students will sit for an online assessment and given one hour to complete 12-20 questions, depending on their academic major.
+We offer multiple on-campus testing dates, please view our testing dates & times by clicking "Schedule a Testing Appointment."
+Students will sit for an online assessment and given up to two hours to complete all required tests, depending on their academic major.
 During each testing appointment students will meet our Orientation Leaders, have the opportunity to register for Orientation, and explore our South campus community.

-Unfortunately, we do not accept Accuplacer scores from other Universities, Institutions, or College Preparatory courses.
-Our world-class UMass Lowell faculty has created College based assessments that introduce concepts required to succeed in each program.
+Unfortunately, we do not accept Accuplacer scores from other universities, institutions or college preparatory courses.
+UMass Lowell faculty has created college-based assessments that introduce concepts required to succeed in each program.
 Our assessments are unique and updated annually.
 By sitting for these assessments, each incoming freshman will be appropriately placed into courses for their first semester on campus.